Erichthonius (son of Hephaestus): Reign

 When he grew up, Erichthonius drove out Amphictyon, who had usurped the throne from Cranaus twelve years earlier, and became king of Athens.
 He married Praxithea, a naiad, with whom he had a son, Pandion I. During this time, Athena frequently protected him.
 He founded the Panathenaic Festival in the honor of Athena, and set up a wooden statue of her on the Acropolis.
-According to the Parian Chronicle, he taught his people to yoke horses and use them to pull chariots, to smelt silver, and to till the earth with a plough.
+According to the Parian Chronicle, he taught his people to yoke horses and use them to pull chariots.

 It was said that Erichthonius was lame of his feet and that he consequently invented the quadriga, or four-horse chariot, to get around more easily.
 He is said to have competed often as a chariot driver in games.
 Zeus was said to have been so impressed with his skill that he raised him to the heavens to become the constellation of the Charioteer (Auriga) after his death.

 The snake is his symbol, and he is represented in the statue of Athena in the Parthenon as the snake hidden behind her shield.
 The most sacred building on the Acropolis of Athens, the Erechtheum, is dedicated to Erichthonius.

 Erichthonius was succeeded by his son Pandion I.